 For all the men, it says what their careers were.
 For the women, well, they were only worthy of note based which man laid most claim to them.
 But who WERE they?
 Where did they come from?
 What did they achieve?

 Sophia Kingdom was the 16th child of William Kingdom and Joan Spry.
 William was a Plymouth Naval contractor.
-He died not long after Sophia was born.
-I know she had a mix of older brothers and sisters.
+Sophia had a mix of older brothers and sisters.

-Sophie was orphaned young, and passed into the care of her eldest brother along with a number of her other young siblings.
+Sophia’s father died when she was young*, and she passed into the care of her eldest brother along with a number of her other young siblings.
 At least one brother was a lawyer, one went into the navy, and one “held a post in Somerset House” (which at this point may have meant navy, though the Royal Academy of Arts, the Royal Society, and the Society of Antiquaries were also housed there at the time).
 Her sister Elizabeth married Thomas Mudge, who was the son of the Thomas Mudge who invented the lever escapement, a major feature of pocket watches from its invention in around 1757 well into the 1900s.

 So Sophie grew up with her siblings in the care of her eldest brother.